lendingkingorg/Lendingking-Privacy/privacy-policy.md

 We, at Sumami Technologies private limited (“Lendingking Brand of " Sumami Technologies private limited"” or “We”) understand Privacy and its value.
 Therefore, it is all the more important for us to make YOU (“You” or “Customer” or “User”), the User of the website www.Lendingking.in and mobile android application  Brand of"Sumami Technologies private limited".in (the “Website”) and its associated mobile applications, Lendingking Brand of"Sumami Technologies private limited" (“Application”) (collectively, the “Platform”) understand the reason behind collection of your information and its usage and the manner in which we collect, use, store and share information about you (“Privacy Policy”).
 This Privacy Policy has been prepared in compliance with:

-Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011;
+Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011

 Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021

 Guidelines on Digital Lending issued by the Reserve Bank of India (RBI), 2022;

 Other applicable acts, regulations and rules which requires the publishing of a privacy policy for handling of or dealing in personal information including sensitive personal data or information and all applicable laws, regulations, guidelines provided by applicable regulatory authorities including but not limited to the RBI.

 This Privacy Policy is incorporated into and at all times is subject to and is to be read in conjunction with the Terms of Use of the Platform.
 CONSENT
 You hereby expressly consent to provide the information that may be required in relation to the Services (as defined below) being rendered on the Platform by us.
 You acknowledge that we shall collect the information detailed under this Privacy Policy to facilitate lending & non-lending services by partnering with various financial lenders, third parties, service providers, etc based on your requirement to avail such Services (“Services”).

+The Company shall tie up with authorized RBI lenders to ensure you get the best financing options.
+We have currently ties up with the following financing partners (i.e. Lenders) –
+Lendingkart Finance Limited , Mirae asset financial services , Arthmate Financing India Private Limited.

 Lendingking Brand of"Sumami Technologies private limited" will only be using the information for providing the Services to you.
 In order to avail any Services being provided by Lendingking Brand of"Sumami Technologies private limited" by itself or in partnership with the lenders or other third parties it is important that YOU READ, UNDERSTAND, ACKNOWLEDGE AND UNCONDITIONALLY AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY.
 IF YOU DO NOT AGREE TO THIS POLICY OR ANY PART THEREOF, PLEASE DO NOT USE/ ACCESS/ DOWNLOAD/ INSTALL THE PLATFORM OR ANY PART THEREOF.